Centre for Studies in Literature

 Researchers working in this area are:

-The Centre for Studies in Literature (CSL) will host a two-day international conference dedicated to Contemporary Fiction in 2013.
-A call for papers will be available in late summer 2012.
+The Centre for Studies in Literature (CSL) hosted a two-day international conference dedicated to Contemporary Fiction in 2013: Trauma & Memory: the Holocaust in Contemporary Culture.